PurpleMADcanada/Wallpaper-PhoneGap-Plugin/README.md

 * Compatible with [Cordova Plugman](https://github.com/apache/cordova-plugman).

 ### Android specifics
-* There are two functions as below:
+* There are two functions as below:<br/>
-a. wallpaper.setImage (for saving image and setting it as wallpaper)
+a. wallpaper.setImage (for saving image and setting it as wallpaper)<br/>
 b. wallpaper.saveImage (just for saving image)

-User need to pass parameters as (imagePath, imageTitle, folderName, success, error) where
+User need to pass parameters as (imagePath, imageTitle, folderName, success, error) where<br/>
-	1. imagePath = local/remote image path (in case of remote URL protocol can only be http/https)
+	1. imagePath = local/remote image path (in case of remote URL protocol can only be http/https)<br/>
-	2. imageTitle = image title you wanna provide
+	2. imageTitle = image title you wanna provide<br/>
-	3. folderName = folder name you want to create on internal storage
+	3. folderName = folder name you want to create on internal storage<br/>
-	4. success (function to be called on success)
+	4. success (function to be called on success)<br/>
 	5. error (function to be called on error)

 * Tested on Android >= 4.